NiclO1337/pp1-strawberry-lovers/testing.md

 ### Unfixed bugs

-- HTML validation error from from invisible javascript above meta tag charset="UTF-8"
+- HTML validation error from from invisible javascript above meta tag charset="UTF-8".
+More info after research: My computer adds javascript to the source code of the deployed website.
+This is not shown for other people.
+Temporart solution: Validate from written code instead of source code.